 Note that $G_t'$ is smooth at every point for small $\epsilon$; the gradient is $(1-x,1-y)$.
 Observe that $G_t'\cap \{x=0\}$ and $G_t'\cap \{y=0\}$ are by construction single points.
-We have that $\psi$ is 4-to-1 on the first set of the disjoint union of \Cref{eq:part} and 2-to-1 on the second and third sets.
+We have that $\psi$ is 4-to-1 on the first set and 2-to-1 on the second and third of the disjoint union.
 This gives us

-We conclude that the reduced Milnor fiber is $-1$. \end{proof}
+We conclude that the Euler characteristic of the reduced cohomology of the Milnor fiber is $-1$. \end{proof}